-It's common for infants to spit up after a meal, but frequent vomiting associated with discomfort and difficulty feeding or weight loss may be caused by GERD (gastroesophageal reflux disease).
-GERD is a condition that causes the upward movement of stomach content, including acid, into the esophagus and sometimes into or out of the mouth.
-Older children also can have GERD.
+It's common for infants to spit up after a meal.
+That little spit is called gastroesophogeal reflux or GER.
+But frequent vomiting associated with discomfort and difficulty feeding or weight loss may be caused by something more serious known as GERD (gastroesophageal reflux disease).
+Both GER and GERD can cause the upward movement of stomach content, including acid, into the esophagus and sometimes into or out of the mouth.
+Often times, that vomiting is repetitive.
+The differences between the two conditions are marked by the severity and by the lasting effects.

 Most of the time, reflux in babies is due to a poorly coordinated gastrointestinal tract.
-Many infants with the condition are otherwise healthy; however, some infants can have problems affecting their nerves, brain, or muscles.
-According to the National Digestive Diseases Information Clearinghouse, a child's immature digestive system is usually to blame and most infants grow out of GERD by the their first birthday.
+Many infants with GERD are otherwise healthy; however, some infants can have problems affecting their nerves, brain, or muscles.
+According to the National Digestive Diseases Information Clearinghouse, a child's immature digestive system is usually to blame and most infants grow out of the condition by the their first birthday.

 In older children, the causes of GERD are often the same as those seen in adults.
 Also, an older child is at increased risk for GERD if he or she experienced it as a baby.
 Anything that causes the muscular valve between the stomach and esophagus (the lower esophageal sphincter, or LES) to relax, or anything that increases the pressure below the LES, can cause GERD.